What is a Stochastic Oscillator?

 A stochastic usually show the traders the relationship between the closing price and the previous high-low price range over a specified period of time.
 According to Lane himself, the aim of the stochastic oscillator is not to track price nor volume, but the speed of flow or momentum.

-The stochastic oscillator is calculated with below formula
+The stochastic oscillator is calculated with the below formula

 K line ( blue below) = 100 [(C – L5 Close)] / (H5 – L5)